 - Loss of power from the Chernobyl plant itself.
 Unit 4 was shut down.
 Reactors 1, 2, and 3 were restarted in October 1986.
 They produced power until December 2000.

 - The cancellation of Belarus’s nuclear power program.
-Belarus estimates total losses of $235 billion
+Belarus estimates total losses of $235 billion.

 The Berlin Wall came crashing down in 1990, ending the Soviet Union.
 Both Ukraine and Belarus had been former U.S.S.R. satellite countries.
 Now, they were facing independence.
 Ukraine had been the "breadbasket" of the Soviet world.
 The accident destroyed this role.
 There were few small businesses to take its place.

 The accident made new business development more difficult.
 Few companies wanted to invest in an area threatened by radiation.
-Who wants to buy a product marked "Made in Chernobyl?"
+Who wants to buy a product marked "Made in Chernobyl"?

-Comparison to Other Nuclear Disasters
+Comparison With Other Nuclear Disasters

 It shut down the development of new nuclear plants in the United States.
 The accident occurred in 1974.
 There were no new plant applications until 2007.
 As a result, U.S. nuclear engineering companies lost their competitive edge to other countries.